 Food is more than just fuel.
 Your diet can help fight disease and keep you looking and acting younger.
-How a man eats throughout his life can help predict how well (or not) he ages.

 A healthy diet for men includes:

 - Aat least 2 cups of fruits and 2½ cups of vegetables each day for vitamins, minerals, fiber and phytochemicals.

 - Whole grains.
 Eat at least half of all grains as whole grains each day.
 Replace refined grains with whole-grain bread, cereal, pasta, brown rice or oats.